-- 6.D.9.
-"Out" line calls should be promptly signaled by voice and/or hand signal (as described in Rule 13.E.2). - 6.D.10.
-While the ball is in the air, if a player yells "out," "no," "bounce it," or any other words to communicate to their partner that the ball may be out, it shall be considered player communication only and not considered a line call. - 6.D.11.
+- 6.C.7.
+All "out" calls must be promptly signaled by voice and/or hand signal. - 6.C.7.a.If a player/team returns the ball, the "out" call shall be made before the opponent hits the ball or the ball becomes dead. - 6.C.7.b.If a player/team does not return the ball, they may make an "out" call, appeal the call to the referee, or defer to their opponents to make the line call up until the next serve occurs. - 6.C.8.
+In doubles play, if one player calls the ball "out" and the partner calls it "in," then doubt exists and the team's call will be "in."
+Any player may appeal the team's call to the referee or defer a line call to their opponent up until the next serve occurs.
+If the referee or opponent did not see the ball, the ball is considered in. - 6.C.9.
+While the ball is in the air, if a player yells "out," "no," "bounce it," or any other words to communicate to their partner that the ball may be out, it shall be considered player communication only and not considered a line call. - 6.C.10.
 An "out" call made after the ball bounces is a line call.
 The ball is dead and play shall stop.
 If, upon appeal, the referee overrules any type of "out" call, it is a fault against the player or team that made the "out" call.
 Exception: If the match has line judges, the baseline and sideline judges are responsible for the call.
-(See Rule 13.E.2) - 6.D.12.
-After the completion of a rally, players may overrule a partner's line call, an officiating team's line call, or an opponent's "in" call to their own disadvantage.
+(See Rule 13.E.2) - 6.C.11.
+Players may overrule a partner's line call, their own line call, an officiating team's line call, or an "in" ruling to their own disadvantage.